 Standard Code Signing Certificates undergo standard organization validation.
 EV Code Signing Certificates undergo strict Extended Validation vetting requirements set by the CA/B Forum.

 EV Code Signing Certificates have an added benefit of providing instant reputation with Microsoft Smart Screen.
 Standard Code Signing Certificates must build up reputation with the Smart Screen program before Smart Screen warnings disappear.

 EV Code Signing Certificates are also required to access the Windows Hardware Developer Center Dashboard Portal through which all kernel-mode drivers targeting Windows 10 (Build 1607 and later) must be signed.

 Are there different ordering options for Standard and EV Code Signing Certificates?

-No. Both, the Standard Code Signing Certificates and the EV Code Signing Certificates have 1 ordering option and can be delivered to Safenet tokens.
+Yes.
+Both, the Standard Code Signing Certificates and the EV Code Signing Certificates have 2 ordering options and can be delivered to Safenet tokens and HSMs.